Strength-based speech &

 Planning & organization of information

-Perspective, emotional vocabulary, & problem-solving, often through narrative/story skills
+Perspective-taking, emotional vocabulary, & problem-solving through narrative/story work

 Childhood apraxia of speech